Vision Therapy for Kids with ADD or ADHD

 If your child displays poor attention in school, don’t automatically assume that it’s Attention Deficit Disorder (ADD) or Attention Deficit Hyperactivity Disorder (ADHD).

-At the The Vision Therapy Center at Opto-mization NeuroVisual Performance, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
-Following a thorough eye evaluation, however, Dr. Cameron McCrodan and Dr. Yunie Kim concluded that the issue wasn’t, in fact, ADHD, but rather a functional vision problem.
+At Opto-mization NeuroVisual Performance, we’ve seen many instances in which a child diagnosed with ADD or ADHD had all the symptoms of the disorder.
+Following a thorough eye evaluation, however, Dr. Cameron McCrodan or Dr. Scott Irvine it was often concluded that the issue may not be ADHD, but rather undiagnosed functional vision problems.

 What is a Functional Vision Problem?